Reprisals against commentators on the Charlie Kirk assassination: Initial reactions by the Trump administration

-Hosting Kirk's podcast after his death, JD Vance called for the dismantling of progressive political organizations, including Soros's, and told Americans to report "uncivil" speech about Kirk to employers and relevant authorities, demanding that individuals who engaged in inappropriate speech about Kirk be terminated.
+Hosting Kirk's podcast after his death, JD Vance called for the dismantling of progressive political organizations, including Soros's Open Society Foundation, and told Americans to report "uncivil" speech about Kirk to employers and relevant authorities, demanding that individuals who engaged in inappropriate speech about Kirk be terminated.
 Thousands were flagged by vigilante online conservative groups for allegedly celebrating Kirk's death, often incorrectly and without evidence.
 Secretary of State Marco Rubio announced that any non-citizens who celebrated Kirk's death would be immediately deported, and Secretary of Defense Pete Hegseth instructed staff to identify and purge any members of the military service or his department who condoned or mocked Kirk's death.

 Deputy Chief of Staff Stephen Miller immediately blamed the left for Kirk's murder, writing that left-wing ideology was a "twisted, depraved ... ideology at war with family and nature ... that leads, always, inevitably and willfully, to violence", and accused the left of "celebrating".
 Miller later claimed on Kirk's podcast with Vance that, on the day before his death, "the last message that Charlie sent me ... was that we needed to have an organized strategy to go after the left-leaning organizations that are promoting violence in this country."
 Miller alleged that "a vast terrorist network" on the left was responsible for the murder, and declared that the administration would "destroy" progressive political organizations in response, in Kirk's name.
 Miller said the federal government would devote every resource at its disposal to vengeance against left-wing non-profit and political non-governmental organizations and networks and would "identify, disrupt, dismantle and destroy these networks".
 Attorney General Pam Bondi indicated on Katie Miller's podcast and in subsequent Department of Justice announcements that she intended to "target" speech against Kirk following his death as hate speech, which led to a backlash within a section of the right.

 On September 22, Trump signed an executive order intended to designate antifa as a domestic terrorist organization, and to "investigate, disrupt, and dismantle" individuals and groups associated with, or providing material support, to antifa, raising concerns that it could be used as a pretext to target political opponents.
 As with his previous attempt in 2020, legal experts said that there is no precedent for labeling a domestic group as a terrorist organization under U.S. law.